squid-cache/squid-cache.github.io/docs/SquidFaq/SquidAcl.md

 the Splay tree searching algorithm might never discover *co.us* as a match for *bbb.co.us*.

-The bottom line is that you can't have one entry that is a subdomain of another.
+The bottom line is that you cannot have one entry that is a subdomain of another.
 Squid will warn you if it detects this condition.

 ## Why does Squid deny some port numbers?